-- ✓ New oil-fired furnaces must have an AFUE of 83%, oilfired steam boilers of 82%, and oil hot water boilers of 85%. - ✓ Install new oil-fired furnaces and boilers with adequate clearances to facilitate maintenance. - ✓ Inspect the existing chimney and the vent connector.
-Replace the vent connector with Type L double-wall vent pipe if necessary.

-✓ Install a stainless steel chimney liner if necessary.
+- ✓ New oil-fired furnaces and boilers should have a minimum AFUE of 83%. - ✓ Install new oil-fired furnaces and boilers with adequate clearances to facilitate maintenance. - ✓ Inspect the existing chimney and the vent connector.
+Replace the vent connector with Type L double-wall vent pipe if necessary. - ✓ Install a stainless steel chimney liner if necessary.

 - ✓ Verify that the clearances between the vent connector and nearby combustibles are adequate.
-See "Clearances to Combustibles for Vent Connectors" on page 315. - ✓ Install a new fuel filter, and purge the fuel lines as part of the new installation.
+See "Clearances to Combustibles for Vent Connectors" on page 309. - ✓ Install a new fuel filter, and purge the fuel lines as part of the new installation.